 Now begins what we like to call “The Fun Part.”
 Our heavy-duty Rivet Setter pulls double duty, and its first job is to set the burrs (the bits that look like washers) in place.
 You’ll notice the bottom of the Rivet Setter has two main features: a wide, shallow Doming Tool—we’ll see you soon, big fella—and the narrower, deeper Rivet Set.
 This is the one we need right now.
 You’ll want a very sturdy surface for this step, and our Bench-Top Utility Anvil is a great tool at a great price for small work like this.

 Grab a burr and place it on top of one of your rivet shanks, pressing down gently to expose a portion of the shank.
 Place your Rivet Set over the exposed shank and, using a medium-weight hammer or mallet, tap the Setter firmly until the burr can’t go down any farther.
 Your materials are now held fast.
 Continue setting burrs until they’re all in place.

 Step 5: Clip Excess Metal

 The finish line is in sight!
 Now we need to clip most of the excess metal protruding from our burrs.
-Using your favorite heavy-duty wire cutters—we love our Compact Bolt Cutter or, if you need more oomph, our Diagonal Super Cutters—trim your posts, leaving about 1/16” to 1/8” on each rivet.
+Using your favorite heavy-duty wire cutters—we love our Compact Bolt Cutter (note: no longer available) or, if you need more oomph, our Diagonal Super Cutters (note: no longer available)—trim your posts, leaving about 1/16” to 1/8” on each rivet.
 (Eye protection might not be a terrible idea here!)
 Work your way around until all your shanks have been trimmed.

 Step 6: Finishing Touches